-Liver tumours occur when abnormal cells in the liver grow in an uncontrolled way.
-There are several types of liver tumours in children:
+Liver tumours start in cells in the liver.
+There are several types of liver tumours that affect children.

-- Hepatoblastoma usually occurs in children under 3 years of age and does not usually spread to other parts of the body.
+Hepatoblastoma usually occurs in children under three years of age, but doesn’t usually spread to other parts of the body.

-- Hepatocellular carcinoma usually occurs in older children and teenagers, and often spreads to other parts of the body.
+Hepatocellular carcinoma usually occurs in older children and teenagers.
+It often spreads to other parts of the body.

-- Undifferentiated embryonal sarcoma of the liver usually occurs in children aged 5–10, and often spreads throughout the liver or to the lungs.
+Undifferentiated embryonal sarcoma of the liver usually occurs in children aged five to 10.
+It often spreads throughout the liver, or to the lungs.

-- Infantile choriocarcinoma starts in the placenta while the baby is in the womb.
+Infantile choriocarcinoma starts in the placenta while the baby is in the womb.
 It’s usually diagnosed in the first few months of life.
 It’s extremely rare for the mother to be affected as well.1